Skip to content

 • SMT solvers using wall-time timeouts may return different results when called repeatedly on the same input.

 The Compute effect allows performing an expensive and possibly non-deterministic computation by issuing a special __Computation__ query that specifies the computation to be performed.
 Such a query is not answered by an LLM, but by actually performing the described computation.
 Special support is available in the demonstration interpreter in the form of implicit answers, allowing __Computation__ queries to be automatically answered when running tests.
-Generated answers can be hardcoded in demonstrations after the fact via proper editor support.
+Generated answers can be hardcoded in demonstrations after the fact via proper editor support (i.e. using the Add Implicit Answers code action from Delphyne's VSCode extension).

 Source code in src/delphyne/stdlib/computations.py